 Using email as a tool for retargeting has been a trend for a while.
 Why?
 Because it is very effective!
 For example, the average open rate for abandoned cart emails is almost 45%!
 Another effective type of retargeting email is the ‘we haven’t seen you in while,’ or ‘we miss you.’

 One shift we have seen with retargeting emails is that many companies are reframing how they approach them.
 Instead of a one-off, triggered email, many companies are using retargeting emails as the foundation for a wider workflow or triggered campaign.
 A company that does a great job at this is Old Navy.

 Email Marketing Trend #3 – Keep it simple

 Keeping emails simple is key if you want to get results.
 It’s important to keep text minimal but make your call to action clear.
 Simply put, whatever action you want the user to take, make it the only action and make it obvious.

-Keep in mind, users are reading their email on their mobile devices more than desktop these days.
+Keep in mind, users are reading their email on their mobile devices more than on desktops these days.
 With that said, make sure your email is designed responsively.
-This means making sure you email looks good on all devices and adapt where necessary.
+This means making sure your email looks good on all devices and adapting where necessary.

 Use simple images, minimal text, and big buttons – whatever ties in with your brand well and gets the message across.